simgrid/simgrid/docs/source/Platform_cpp.rst

 Example
 *******

-The best way to build your C++ platform is starting from some examples.
+The best way to build your C++ platform is to start from some examples.
 Give a look in the examples folder in `examples/ <https://framagit.org/simgrid/simgrid/tree/master/examples/>`_.
 For instance, the file `examples/cpp/clusters-multicpu/s4u-clusters-multicpu.cpp <https://framagit.org/simgrid/simgrid/-/blob/master/examples/cpp/clusters-multicpu/s4u-clusters-multicpu.cpp>`_ shows how to build complex platforms composed of clusters of clusters.